gaurav0401/Django-Guide/README.md

 9. python manage.py makemigrations ------------>which is responsible for creating new migrations based on the changes you have made to your models.
 10. python manage.py migrate --------------->which is responsible for applying and unapplying migrations.
-11.python manage.py createsuperuser   --------------> for making super user of project.  ----------------> a person who can modifed data of admin page.
+11. python manage.py createsuperuser   --------------> for making super user of project.  ----------------> a person who can modifed data of admin page.

 12. We can inherit one template into another template in Django. by creating block.